MetPX/sarracenia/doc/mesh_gts.rst

 .. image:: dar.png
    :align: center

-The WIS architecture tends to concentrate load on GISCS, whether they want it or not.
+The WIS architecture tends to concentrate load at the GISCS, whether they want it or not.
 Even assuming they want it, answering large volumes of queries in such an architecture is a problem.
 The mental model for this is a database and each retrieval is conceptualized as a query.
-From computational complexity theory [2]_, each query is O(N) operations (or in the best case of perfect indexing, log n, but retrieval of specific items by their key can be done O(log n).
+From computational complexity theory[2]_, each query is a often O(N) operation (or in the best case of perfect indexing, log n, but retrieval of specific items by their key can be done O(log n).

 To perform Retrieval (the R in DAR), of all of the items from an index, one